Series of events

-Bicycle cinema in the city, lay-down cinema in the countryside or floating cinema on the Spree – we are returning to our roots by organizing open air cinema with all the trimmings – and of course (as always) for free.
+Bicycle cinema in the city, lay-down cinema in the countryside or floating cinema on the Spree – Moviemiento returned to its roots by organizing open air cinema with all the trimmings – and of course (as always) for free and in public space.

-Each event has its own theme, in the city it’s about energy & mobility, in the countryside about deceleration & nature and on the river about water as a resource and habitat.
-The event starts with an interactive guided tour to the venue – by bike, canoe or on foot through woods and meadows in and around Berlin.
-The evening program illuminates each theme through artistic performances and ends with an open-air cinema under the stars.
+Each event had its own theme, in the city it was about energy & mobility, in the countryside about deceleration & nature and on the river about water as a resource and habitat.
+The event started with an interactive guided tour to the venue – by bike, canoe or on foot through woods and meadows in and around Berlin.
+The evening program illuminated each theme through artistic performances and ended with an open-air cinema under the stars.

-With this project, we aim to make a contribution to the sustainability debate by inviting participants to explore new perspectives on these much-discussed topics through creativity and art.
+With this project, Moviemiento aimed to make a contribution to the sustainability debate by inviting participants to explore new perspectives on these much-discussed topics through creativity and art.

 Less is more – deceleration & nature

 The Country event started with a herbal tour by the alchemists of Edible Alchemy.
 With over 40 participants, the forest and fields were explored in search of edible and useful wild herbs: Peek, feel, rub, smell and taste.
 A lot was discovered on the smallest distance!

 Later, super tasty home-brewed lemonades could be sampled at the Edible Alchemy bacteria bar.

 The event continued with Jayrope & Lippstueck aka Air Cushion Finish.
 In keeping with the evening’s theme of deceleration and nature, you could lie on cozy mattresses with your eyes closed and listen to a wonderful mix of concert & reading.

 With excerpts from the masterpiece of literary nature observation “The Peregrine” by John A. Baker, one was carried high above the trees.